abell95/nslookup-db/readme.md

 Andrew Bell - Code project for CS 372

+This site allows you to run nslookup online.
+You probably could just use it by command line, but you might be lazy or not know how.

-## Steps for installation:
+## Steps for installation and running:

--- Make sure Node is installed
+1. Make sure Node is installed
--- Clone to local machine
+2. Clone to local machine
--- Navigate to dir and run `npm install` in command line -- Run `node app`
+3. Navigate to dir and run `npm install` in command line
+4. Run `node app`